nodejs/node/BUILDING.md

 ### Input

 Node.js relies on V8 and libuv.
-Therefore, we adopt a subset of their supported platforms.
+We adopt a subset of their supported platforms.

 ### Strategy